 I set up The Sorting Space in Folkestone in 2018, offering a safe, confidential space which offers you an opportunity to talk openly and express your feelings.
 You will begin to develop your own stronger sense of self and start to make the right choices to live a more fulfilling, authentic life.

-Men in particular, often find it difficult to reach out for support.
-Men are often brought up believing they need to suppress their feelings, and later in life this becomes part of what is known as toxic masculinity.
+People often find it difficult to reach out for support.
 By being in counselling we will work together to help you find your potential to realise the changes you want to make for a happier, more productive and authentic life.

 From time to time we often feel unable to move on or shift our patterns of behaviour that start to have an affect on our own wellbeing and that of those around us.
 Our relationships may start to breakdown or we feel unable to be in one all together.
 We can be finding ourselves isolated, overwhelmed and misunderstood.